Does Shopping Around for a Mortgage Preapproval Hurt Your Credit Rating?

 What Is a Mortgage Preapproval?

-In a mortgage preapproval process, an applicant sends in a comprehensive application with full (and often documented) details about income, savings, assets, job history, history of homeownership, and more.Verify your mortgage eligibility (Jan 18th, 2022)
+In a mortgage preapproval process, an applicant sends in a comprehensive application with full (and often documented) details about income, savings, assets, job history, history of homeownership, and more.Verify my mortgage eligibility (Jan 31st, 2023)

 Mortgage preapproval requires an applicant’s Social Security number or legal equivalent.
 With that last piece of information, banks and mortgage lenders can access your credit report and credit score.